siyb/tw-epma-2-androidbuild/tw-epma-2-androidtesting.md

 * Each build variant will result in its own apk
 * Default: defaultConfig (flavour) and release / debug (build types) = release / debug (variants)
 * Adding a new product flavour will add: myFlavourRelease / myFlavourDebug
+* USE BuildVariants tab in Android Studio to toggle build variants!

 ## Introduction - Dependencies